Boosting Enterprise Productivity in Singapore

 As such, the Productivity Solutions Grant (PSG) was introduced in April 2018 by the Ministry of Trade and Industry (MTI), to assist businesses in its transformation and productivity journey in accordance to the Industry Transformation Maps (ITM).
 PSG supports the mass adoption of various pre-scoped productivity and technology solutions to enhance SMEs’ business processes, across sectors including retail, food, precision engineering, and built environment.
 As one of the administering agencies of PSG, Enterprise Singapore was keen on assessing the impact and effectiveness of the PSG, identifying key drivers of impact and surfacing potential ways to better support SMEs in the continual improvement of the programme.

 Eden was therefore commissioned to work closely with Enterprise Singapore to conduct this study.
-Eden’s approach centers around intimate engagement with SMEs through 129 in-depth interviews and ethnographic observations, to understand the unique pathways in innovating and improving productivity while modelling the outputs and outcomes of PSG solution adoption.
+Eden’s approach centered around intimate engagement with SMEs through 129 in-depth interviews and ethnographic observations, to understand the unique pathways in innovating and improving productivity while modelling the outputs and outcomes of PSG solution adoption.
 The findings and insights were analysed through a rigorous process with the use of statistical methodologies including correlation, significance tests, and pivot analysis to systematically review the entire grant journey, to eventually establish key impact drivers.

 From the study, Eden identified key areas for improvement and provided a series of strategic recommendations for Enterprise Singapore to better collect feedback, improve assurance of vendor quality, enable decision support for SMEs, and to reinforce existing partnerships that could best address the needs and feedback from SMEs.
 This will help to potentially enhance the digitalization journey for SME applicants and increases the incidence of positive impact which the grant will help to create.